Beerkay/CS529/CS 529/README.md

 **Module 3** : It introduces building machine learning models using Keras.

-For introduction on how to use Jupyter notebooks, please refer the following link : https://www.codecademy.com/articles/how-to-use-jupyter-notebooks
+For introduction on how to use Jupyter notebooks, please refer the following link: https://www.codecademy.com/articles/how-to-use-jupyter-notebooks

 For queries on installing Jupyterhub with an Anaconda environment, please follow the links below:
 **Windows** : https://docs.anaconda.com/anaconda/install/windows/